-Lorenzen said she wouldn’t have thought about some of these environmental issues before taking classes in her degree program.
+Lorenzen said she wouldn’t have thought about some of these environmental issues before taking classes in her online environmental science degree program.
 “It’s something that inspires me,” she said.
 “I’m passionate about traveling, and one of my minors is world languages and culture.
 So, I’m really interested in other cultures around the world, and it’s something that’s important to me to protect and keep working at.”

 While her aspirations are significant, she knows each step forward will bring her closer to her goals.
 “It’s one baby step, but yes, slowly I’m going to change the world,” Lorenzen said.

 Challenges and Goals

 Lorenzen’s not one to back away from a challenge or setting goals.
 She said long-term goals are awesome, but her focus is more on the short-term goals, an approach that served her well during her time at SNHU.
 “Setting short-term goals, whether it’s on the court and on the field or in the classroom, is definitely something that I strive for and has helped me become the best student, person and athlete I could have been at SNHU,” she said.

 As a student-athlete, she said, “You really have to learn how to time manage between classrooms, studying, working out, lifting, eating and practicing.
 And then games, being away and maybe missing a class and getting extra office hours with professors.”